Giving Visit Campus Apply Now Library

 Bhutan – LSAT

-All students meeting the cut-off requirement will be eligible to sit for the law school’s Entrance Examination.
-The entrance examination will account for 40% of your final score, and will include questions and exercises designed to test:
+All students meeting the cut-off requirement will be eligible to sit for the law school’s Bhutan-LSAT.
+Thand the test will account for 40% of your final score.
+The test is designed to test:

 • Reading comprehension (English), with a weight equivalent to 10 points.